lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8CompatibleERC721Mintable.md

 _ERC721 `ApprovalForAll` compatible event emitted.
 Successfully set "approved for all" status to `approved` for operator `operator` for token owner `owner`._

-Emitted when `account` grants or revokes permission to `operator` to transfer their tokens, according to `approved`.
+ERC721 `ApprovalForAll` event emitted when an `operator` is enabled or disabled for an owner to transfer any of its tokenIds.
+The operator can manage all NFTs of the owner.

 #### Parameters